-Research in the Visual Perception and Learning Lab focuses on how structured visual information arriving from the environment is interpreted and converted into sophisticated internal representations for controlling cognition and behavior.
+Research in the Center for Cognitive Computation focuses on how structured visual information arriving from the environment is interpreted and converted into sophisticated internal representations for controlling cognition and behavior.
 During development, humans and animals learn to make sense of their visual environment, make decision, and act based on their momentary sensory input and their internal representation of earlier short- and long-term experiences.
 Despite decades of behavioral and neurophysiological research, it is still unclear how this perceptual/cognitive process occurs, what representations the brain uses for it, and how these internal representations are acquired through visual learning.
 We use an integrated approach to address these questions with three main components:

 - human psychophysical and learning experiments

 - computational modeling of perception and learning

 - multi-electrode recording from behaving animals and neurophysiological measures in humans